MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 Use our step-by-step guide to troubleshoot Java-based applications running on Azure App Services.

-1. Check that `ApplicationInsightsAgent_EXTENSION_VERSION` app setting is set to a value of "~2" on Windows, "~3" on Linux
+1. Check that `ApplicationInsightsAgent_EXTENSION_VERSION` app setting is set to a value of `~2` on Windows, `~3` on Linux

-1. Examine the log file to see that the agent has started successfully: browse to `https://yoursitename.scm.azurewebsites.net/, under SSH change to the root directory, the log file is located under LogFiles/ApplicationInsights.
+1. Examine the log file to see that the agent has started successfully: browse to `https://yoursitename.scm.azurewebsites.net/`, under SSH change to the root directory, the log file is located under LogFiles/ApplicationInsights.

     :::image type="content"source="./media/azure-web-apps-java/app-insights-java-status.png" alt-text="Screenshot of the link above results page.":::

 1. After enabling application monitoring for your Java app, you can validate that the agent is working by looking at the live metrics - even before you deploy and app to App Service you'll see some requests from the environment.
 Remember that the full set of telemetry is only available when you have your app deployed and running.

-1. Set APPLICATIONINSIGHTS_SELF_DIAGNOSTICS_LEVEL environment variable to 'debug' if you don't see any errors and there's no telemetry
+1. Set `APPLICATIONINSIGHTS_SELF_DIAGNOSTICS_LEVEL` environment variable to `debug` if you don't see any errors and there's no telemetry.

 ### [Node.js](#tab/nodejs)